Materials and metals engineering graduate jobs

 - On a graduate scheme, you are likely to be one of several graduate hires.
 An entry-level job tends to be a single vacancy for just one engineer, although occasionally there may be a couple of positions available.

-- A graduate scheme typically involves a structured training programme, which you’ll attend with the other graduate recruits.
-You’ll still receive training if you join a graduate job, but it is likely to be less structured and therefore flexible to your individual interests and needs.
+- A graduate scheme typically involves a structured training programme, which you’ll attend with the other graduate roecruits.
+You’ll still receive training if you join a graduate job, but it is likely to be less structured and therefore more flexible to your individual interests and needs.

 What industries can materials engineers work in?